 When both ovaries have been cut off from their blood supply the whole uterus with ovaries is brought through the incision site

-The uterine horns are now ligated with special suture material
+The uterine horns are now ligated with special suture material and cut with a scissors

 The muscle layers are sutured at a special section called the linea alba.
 Our initial incision was made here to facilitate suturing at the end of the procedure.
 The linea alba is a tendinous attachment between the muscles that holds the suture much better than the muscle itself.
 This prevents a hernia.